trentfowler/spring-reactjs/README.md

 ## Installing

 1. Download the project: ```git clone https://github.com/trentfowler/spring-reactjs.git```
 2. Import into your IDE and select the pom.xml.
 If you prefer you can also generate your own Mavin file from [https://start.spring.io/](https://start.spring.io/) but going that route you should add these dependencies to your pom.xml file if you are using Java 9.
+You can read more on that [here](https://stackoverflow.com/questions/43574426/how-to-resolve-java-lang-noclassdeffounderror-javax-xml-bind-jaxbexception-in-j).

 ```
 <dependency>